USS Trathen: 1944Trathen conducted gunnery exercises in the Hawaiian area before departing Pearl Harbor on 23 January, bound for the Marshall Islands.

 Trathen, in DesDiv 48, followed astern of DesDivs 42 and 47, under orders from Crutchley to pursue the fleeing enemy.
 Then, while the two divisions charged ahead on the heels of the retreating Nipponese, Trathen and her division mates fell back on orders to screen Crutchley's cruisers.

 The American force never caught up with the enemy and returned to Humboldt Bay on the following day.
 Trathen subsequently participated in the invasion of Noemfoor Island.
 Assigned to TG 77.2, the covering force, she conducted shore bombardment missions there on 2 July before retiring to Humboldt Bay.
 She later served in the covering forces during the landings at Cape Sansapor, New Guinea, on 30 July, laying smoke screens and patrolling 25 miles off shoreline to cover the invasion.

-Recreation and availability at Sydney, Australia, from 13–20 August, provided Trathens officers and men with a welcome respite from the toils of war.
+Recreation and availability at Sydney, Australia, from 13 to 20 August, provided Trathens officers and men with a welcome respite from the toils of war.
 Heading back north after a week of Australian hospitality, the destroyer conducted exercises and drills in the vicinity of Purvis Bay in preparation for the Western Carolines Operation.
 On 6 September, she departed from Purvis Bay as part of TG 32.5.
 After screening the carriers as they launched devastating air strikes in support of the Palau invasion, the destroyer retired on 26 September to refuel and replenish depleted ammunition stocks in Kossol Passage.

 With the dissolution of her task, the destroyer headed for Manus and arrived there on 2 October.
 Next assigned to TG 77.4, Trathen set her course towards Leyte Gulf in the Philippine Islands.
 Landings on Dinagat and Suluan Islands in the entrance to Leyte Gulf commenced on the 17th; and the destroyer stood by to provide antiaircraft and gunfire support.
 Three days later, three Japanese fighters roared low over the area which Trathen was guarding.
 Within minutes, the ship's gunners splashed their second plane of the war; and the destroyer even managed to capture the aircraft's pilot whom they transferred to carrier Sangamon (CVE-26).

 Again on the 24th, Japanese aircraft harassed the ships of the invasion force, and the alert combat air patrol (CAP) downed two more of the enemy.
 Trathen retired to Manus early in November but returned to Leyte Gulf on the 16th for patrols in Surigao Strait.
 Relieving Sigourney (DD-643) on the 19th, Trathen remained in the Philippines until the 23d when she headed to the Western Carolines.
 After sinking a medium barge with 5-inch and 40-millimeter fire en route, she reached Ulithi on 25 November.